parisni/i2b2/totalnum/README.md

 ## What is it ?

 - calculates number of patient for each ontologie level
-- uses the "castle of cards" algorithm presented at i2b2 aug meeting 2015 boston
+- FACT TABLE (totalNumFact.R): uses the "castle of cards" algorithm presented at i2b2 aug meeting 2015 boston
+- DIMENSIONS (totalNumPatientVisit.R): "just" translate sql in the i2b2 table as R code.
+Depending on the sql you uses, may not work.
 - facts, patient, visit & provider dimension
 - takes 10 minutes, on 1GHZ6 & 4GB Ram
   - with observation_fact = 50M